authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 * `How to optimize tomcat performance in production <http://www.genericarticles.com/mediawiki/index.php?title=How_to_optimize_tomcat_performance_in_production>`_;
 * `Apache Tomcat Tuning Guide for REST/HTTP APIs <https://javamaster.wordpress.com/2013/03/13/apache-tomcat-tuning-guide/>`_.

-Last but not least, consider tuning the OS, hardware, network, using load-balancing, high-availability solutions, and so on.
+Last but not least, consider tuning the OS, hardware (CPU, RAM...), network, using load-balancing, high-availability solutions, and so on.